• About

 How Does A Delaware Statutory Trust Work?

-If you invest your net gains into a DST property, you won’t pay any capital gains because of the 1031 Exchange rules allow the DST to qualify as a replacement property option.
+If you invest your net gains into a DST property, you won’t pay any capital gains because the 1031 Exchange rules allow the DST to qualify as a replacement property option.
 DST property types may include multifamily apartment communities, office buildings, Amazon distribution centers, self-storage, medical offices, hotels, and many other property types.

 Delaware Statutory Trust Formation